|Suitable for:||Experienced dog owners, adventurous families, farms, and ranches|

 These dogs enjoy spending time indoors if they get enough exercise outside.
 However, they happen to be great escape artists, so they require tall fencing if left outside unsupervised.
 Here is everything else that you need to know about the Komondor.

-Komondor Puppies — Before You Buy
+Komondor Puppies — Before You Welcome One Into Your Family

 Komondor puppies are small and adorable, but it does not take long for them to grow large and strong.
 You should know about things like the dog’s energy levels, trainability, and sociability so you understand what to expect as you raise your new Komondor puppy.